PaddlePaddle/book/06.label_semantic_roles/README.en.md

         conll05.test(), buf_size=8192), batch_size=20)
 ```

-`feeding` is used to specify relationship between data instance and layer layer.
-For example, according to following `feeding`, the 0th column of data instance produced by`conll05.test()` correspond to data layer named `word_data`.
+`feeding` is used to specify the correspondence between data instance and data layer.
+For example, according to following `feeding`, the 0th column of data instance produced by`conll05.test()` is matched to the data layer named `word_data`.

 ```python
 feeding = {